AAA3A-AAA3A/AAA3A-cogs/docs/repo_telemetry.rst

 --------------

 A best effort is made to ensure that no sensitive data is sent.
-Client-side, all data sent is scrubbed of Discord invite links and Discord IDs are shortened to 4 digits (based on the timestamp of the ID - seconds and milliseconds) - so they can't be used to identify anything.
+Client-side, all data sent is scrubbed of Discord invite links and IP adress, and Discord IDs are shortened to 4 digits (based on the timestamp of the ID - seconds and milliseconds) - so they can't be used to identify anything.
 In the very unlikely event your bot token makes it into the